The System That Wouldn’t Die

 Or VBA.

-Or bad decisions made under pressure.
+Or even a rushed decision made under pressure.

 Every developer has a system like this somewhere in their past.